 Art and Design

-The National Curriculum skills for Art and Design are planned into each topic and where they link.
 Children have a wide range of opportunities to explore, make and create throughout the school year.
-This is often done in their own sketchbook which all children use to practice the key skills within each medium.
+This is often done in their own sketchbook, which all children use to practice the key skills within each medium before creating their own finished outcomes.
 Children are encouraged to be critique each other’s work and to support one another in their learning for art and design.
-Children learn from the skills of famous and local artists to improve their own skills in a range of contexts.
-Each year, children build on these skills using different medium.